 Give it a unique file name.
 Save your CV with your first and last name as the file name.
 This way, employers will know whom it belongs to.
 For example, save it as firstname.lastname.doc or lastnameCV.doc.

 Proofread.
 Read through your CV before sending it to an employer.
-Make sure you have replaced all of the information from the template with your own, personalized information.
+Make sure you have replaced all the information from the template with your own, personalized information.
 Also take the time to carefully proofread your CV, looking for any spelling errors or inconsistencies in the format.
 Ask a friend, family member, or career counselor to read through your CV as well.
 A polished CV will impress an employer, while a careless error might work against you.